kumar-github/tutorial-resources/X.md

 □ **Spring AOP `@Timed` module** — an optional, separate module providing an annotation-based alternative to `TimingLogger` for Spring Boot consumers, without adding a Spring dependency to the core library

+□ **Opt-in `TRACE`-level internal logging** — visibility into per-iteration progress during long `measureRepeatedly` runs (currently only the final aggregated `TimingStatistics` is observable).
+Silent by default, matching `TimingLogger`'s own **invisible until configured** philosophy.
+For `StopWatch` specifically, this would require resolving a real conflict with its documented **zero-dependency** guarantee — either accepting that trade-off or finding a dependency-free mechanism (e.g. a pluggable callback) instead of SLF4J directly

 ### ✗ Considered and rejected